nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 You may have noticed that `process.nextTick()` was not displayed in the diagram, even though it's a part of the asynchronous API.
-This is because `process.nextTick()` is not technically part of the Event Loop.
-Instead, the `nextTickQueue` will be processed after the current operation completes, regardless of the current `phase` of the Event Loop.
+This is because `process.nextTick()` is not technically part of the event loop.
+Instead, the `nextTickQueue` will be processed after the current operation completes, regardless of the current phase of the event loop.

-Looking back at our diagram, any time you call `process.nextTick()` in a given phase, all callbacks passed to `process.nextTick()` will be resolved before the Event Loop continues.
-This can create some bad situations because **it allows you to "starve" your I/O by making recursive `process.nextTick()` calls,** which prevents the Event Loop from reaching the `poll` phase.
+Looking back at our diagram, any time you call `process.nextTick()` in a given phase, all callbacks passed to `process.nextTick()` will be resolved before the event loop continues.
+This can create some bad situations because **it allows you to "starve" your I/O by making recursive `process.nextTick()` calls,** which prevents the event loop from reaching the `poll` phase.

 ### Why would that be allowed?